The Fall of the Pagoda: The author and her work

-Eileen Chang, whose real name is Zhang Ying (张瑛), was born in a decaying noble family.
-She has the extremely prominent family background that her grandfather, Zhang Peilun (张佩纶)was a noted Qing Dynasty statesman; her grandmother Li Juou (李鞠耦) was the firstborn daughter of Li Hongzhang (李鸿章), minister of Qing state court.
+Eileen Chang, whose real name is Zhang Ailing (张爱玲), was born in a decaying noble family.
+She has the extremely prominent family background that her grandfather, Zhang Peilun (张佩纶) was a noted Qing Dynasty statesman; her grandmother Li Juou (李鞠耦) was the firstborn daughter of Li Hongzhang (李鸿章), minister of Qing state court.
 Eileen Chang is now recognized as one of the greatest modern Chinese writers, though she was completely erased from official histories in mainland China for her first husband Hu Lancheng (胡兰成).
 She was the most popular writer in Japanese-occupied Shanghai during World War II, with English and Chinese stories focusing on human frailties rather than nationalist propaganda.
 For her non-committal politics and idiosyncrasies, she was boycotted by fellow writers after the war and forced to the margins of literary respectability.

 Eileen Chang is noted for writing that deals with relationship between male and female in the history of modern Chinese literature.
 Being a prolific and exceptional writer in modern China, she combined the art with life perfectly and created a large number of outstanding literary works.
 Her novels, plays, essays and literary comments such as Lust, Caution, Jin Suo Ji, Love in a Fallen City, Eighteen Springs (novel) and The Fall of the Pagoda helped her gain reputation and had set up a unique art building for her.